Approximation hierarchies for copositive cone over symmetric cone and their comparison: Approximation hierarchies exploiting those for the usual copositive cone

-However, note that $\mathcal{I}_{{\rm dP},r}^{n}(\mathbb{E}_+)$ is defined as the intersection of the \textit{infinitely} many sets in general even if $m$, the order of tensors, is limited to 2.
+Note that $\mathcal{I}_{{\rm dP},r}^{n}(\mathbb{E}_+)$ is defined as the intersection of the \textit{infinitely} many sets in general even if $m$, the order of tensors, is limited to 2.
 This means that the inner-approximation hierarchy induces a semi-infinite conic constraint.
-Because the COP cone $\COP^{n,2}(\mathbb{E}_+)$ can also be described by a semi-infinite constraint, initially, the approximation hierarchy seems to be useless.
+Initially, the tractability of the approximation hierarchy seems to be the same as the COP cone because $\COP^{n,2}(\mathbb{E}_+)$ can also be described by a semi-infinite constraint.
 However, when the symmetric cone $\mathbb{E}_+$ is the direct product of a nonnegative orthant and \textit{one} second-order cone, each $\mathcal{I}_{{\rm dP},r}^{n}(\mathbb{E}_+)$ can be represented by \textit{finitely} many semidefinite constraints.